ialbert/biostar-central/README.rst

 Our primary goal is to create a simple, generic, flexible and extendeable Q&A framework.

-A demo version of this site can be seen at: http://www.biostars.org

-**Note**: Please note that software is not yet robust enough for public deployment!

 Requirements
 ------------

 The software requires only Python_ (2.6 or higher) to run.
 All other libraries are included in the distribution.
-The code will run with no changes on all operating system that support Python.
+The code will run with no changes on any operating system that supports Python.

+The development version of this site can be seen at: http://devel.biostars.org

 Installation
 ------------